mtoricruz/Car-Sales/README.md

 [x] - Set up the Redux flow
-[x] - User should be able to add features to their car [] - User should be able to remove added features from their car [] - Total should update as user adds and removes features from their car
+[x] - User should be able to add features to their car [] - User should be able to remove added features from their car [x] - Total should update as user adds and removes features from their car

 ## Stretch Problems